Measure Angle on Diagram Online

 Which measurement mode fits a chart annotation?

-measure angle on diagram measures a rendered view instead of touching the original object.
+tool measures a rendered view instead of touching the original object.
 Camera perspective, scan skew, PDF scaling, lens distortion, and blur can all change the visible angle.
 Treat a textbook figure as a visual check unless the diagram comes from a reliable orthographic drawing or another controlled source.